A Cowshed and Pale ale

 His hunger persisted.
 He lingered over a piece of blue Stilton cheese, made quick work of a rhubarb tart, and to vary his drinking, quenched his thirst with porter, that dark beer which smells of Spanish licorice but which does not have its sugary taste…

-This novel was mentioned in beer critic Michael Jackson’s early work, but not in connection with the quotation.
-Jackson examined the part where Huysmans (pictured) imagined an all-black meal, one featuring black soups, dark game, sauces the colour of “bootblack”, and kvass and porter to drink.
+It was mentioned by early beer writer Michael Jackson, but not in connection with the quotation.
+Jackson discussed where Huysmans, pictured above, imagined an all-black meal featuring black soups, dark game, sauces the colour of “bootblack”, and kvass and porter to drink.

-Huysmann was looking to describe extreme experiences of the senses, both in taste and perception, to contrast with the ideals of restraint and the juste moyen sought by bourgeois society.
+Huysmann was aiming to describe extreme experiences of the senses, both in taste and perception, in contrast to bourgeois ideals of restraint and the juste moyen.

-His all-black meal is periodically reproduced in arcane food circles but has never caught on as a fad.
-Today’s careening culinary and beverage worlds seem perfect for it, yet simultaneous appearance in trendy restaurants of London, Paris, and New York is elusive.
+His all-black meal is periodically reproduced by historical food enthusiasts but the idea never really caught on.
+Today’s careening culinary and beverage worlds seem perfect for it, yet trendy appearance in London, Paris, and New York is elusive.

-The quotation though is further support that well-aged 1800s pale ale, often denominated IPA, had the barnyard Brettanomyces smack.
-Modern brewers sometimes seek to impart it via inoculation, with evident historical justification, were any needed.
+The quotation though is further support that 1800s pale ale, often denominated India Pale Ale, had the barnyard, Brettanomyces smack.
+Modern brewers sometimes impart the effect via inoculation.

-I argued in my American “musty ale” study last year in Brewery History that the signature of 1800s U.S. musty ale may well have been the barnyard Brett tang, analogous to the contemporary “Bass stink” documented in the same article.
+I argued in my American “musty ale” study that the signature of 1800s U.S. musty ale may have been the barnyard Brett tang, analogous to the contemporary “Bass stink” also documented in my article.

-A good example of the palate today is the Belgian Trappist beer, Orval.
-In taste and colour Orval, which has a Brett inoculation, may well be close to Huysman’s Gothic-tasting English pale ale.
+A good example of the palate today albeit subtly is the Belgian Trappist ale Orval.
+In taste and colour Orval, which has a Brett inoculation, may be close to Huysman’s Gothic-tasting English pale ale.
 Countless craft “Brett” IPAs and other styles deliver a similar experience.

 There is some irony here in the monastic context.
-The further irony of the translated title, Against the Grain, is more satisfying to contemplate: the book admires idiosyncratic English beer flavours, it doesn’t deride them.
+The further irony of the translated book title, Against the Grain, is more satisfying to contemplate as idiosyncratic English beer flavours are upheld, not derided.

-Huysmans’ comment on porter, noting the dry liquorice taste, is further evidence of his protagonist’s sophisticated, “grown-up” palate.
+Huysmans’ comment on porter, which notes the dry, liquorice taste, is further evidence of his protagonist’s sophisticated or grown-up palate.

-His term à rebours has also been translated as “against nature” or “at loggerheads”.
-It sounds again a rebounding, a stance of contra.
-As the Sybarite protagonist evidently had nothing against contemporary English beer this suggests its exotic character, to an 1880s Frenchman at least.
+The term à rebours has also been translated as “against nature” or “at loggerheads”.
+It evokes again a rebounding, or stance of contra.
+Counter-cultural.
+That a Sybarite protagonist cottoned to a louche-tasting English beer underlines its exotic character, for us at quite a distance, certainly.

-My recent collaboration with Amsterdam Brewery to produce a c.1870 AK bitter, a lower-gravity, “domestic” form of India Pale Ale, sought intentionally to avoid Brett character.
-The reason was that storage of pale ale for a few weeks, even in the 19th century in uncoated wood that harboured microflora, probably didn’t produce Brett, or not invariably.
+Now, my recent collaboration with Amsterdam Brewery to produce an 1870 AK bitter, a lower-gravity, “domestic” India Pale Ale, sought intentionally to avoid such Brett character.
+The reason was that storage of pale ale for a few weeks, even in the 19th century in uncoated wood, probably didn’t encourage Brett, or not invariably.

-Brett generally needs longer to appear in beer as the yeast type awaits the finish of fermentation by conventional brewing yeast to attack the more complex sugars and dextrin in the beer, unless of course the beer is inoculated with Brett to gain the intended character.
-We did not do that as there was no intent to produce the character of a pale ale aged 9 or 12 months.
+Brett generally needs longer to appear in beer as the yeast type awaits the normal end of fermentation to attack the more complex sugars and dextrin in the beer, unless of course the beer is inoculated with Brett to gain the intended character early.
+We did not do that as there was no intention to produce the character of a well-aged pale.

-Nonetheless in practice, some pale ale sold in Victorian England had this character, as appears from Huysmans book, as appears from the contemporary term Bass stink per this discussion in a U.S. Congressional hearing in 1900.
+But some pale ale sold in Victorian England had such character, as appears from Huysmans book, as appears again also from the more or less contemporary term Bass stink.
+See this discussion in a U.S. Congressional hearing in 1900.

-The Bass funk may have had multiple causes, as discussed in my musty ale article, but the impact of Brettanomyces on Bass, a classic form of India Pale Ale, is undeniable in our opinion given the later identification of a strain of wild yeast in the Bass yeast – see my article again in Brewery History for supporting references.
+The Bass funk may have had multiple causes, as discussed in my musty ale article, but the impact of Brettanomyces on Bass, a classic form of India Pale Ale, is undeniable given the later identification of a strain of wild yeast in the Bass yeast – see my article for the supporting references.